CDLUC3/mrt-doc/design/queue-2023/transition.md

 /jobs/states/provisioning/10-jid0001:
 ```

-### Job: Provisioning --> Downloading
+## Job: Provisioning --> Downloading

-- if last_successful_state is not Estimating, total may be inaccurate
-- determine if file system is available
-- determine if there is adequate storage to proceed (throttle at 70% full disk)
-- if space is sufficent state=Downloading
+The Provisioning state will be used to determine if there are sufficient system resources for a job to procede.
+At the simplest level, this state would allow us to throttle all subsequent ingests if our ZFS capacity is insufficient to support a specific download.
+Unestimated jobs should be held in this state if the ZFS capacity is below a specific threshold.
+Additionally, this state could be used to hold a job while resources are dynamically provisioned from AWS.
+This will not be a feature of the initial release.

+### Status Change

 ```yml
 /jobs/jid0002/status: